F5Networks/f5-aci-servicecenter/docs/faq.rst

 **Q. In the app, why do I see the error “ERROR : Request failed due to server side error” on APIC?**

-After login to App UI and then keeping it idle for 10+ minutes will generate this error: “ERROR : Request failed due to server side error”.
+After login to App UI and keeping it idle for 10+ minutes will generate this error: “ERROR : Request failed due to server side error”.
 The APIC session expires, however user does not get logged out automatically.
-As a result, even after closing the App UI, the same error is observed on
+As a result, even after closing the App UI, the same error is observed.

+**Workaround:** Login to APIC again

 Visibility
 ----------